hamzaashraf781/StopWatchVerilog/README.md

-# StopWatchVerilog
+#Stopwatch Using Xilinx DDR4 Design

 Video Link
 https://www.youtube.com/watch?v=tO61o_u2CWE

-This project is to design digital stop watch using Verilog.

-This all code is about to design digital stop watch using verilog.
-We have divide this code into different segments which will be discussed below:
-The parts that have been designed are as follow:

-The first block name as Blinky_1Hz of the project is generating clock to calculate one second and to calculate one second we observe that, when the value of clock reach to 50MHz it takes one second.

-The second block name as Seconds_Counter is about counting 0 to 59 seconds to count 60 seconds for one minute and this counter is using first block output for one second.

-The third block name as Seconds_Segments is to design 7 segments to display seconds digits on board and to display seconds digits, we need two 7-segment blocks of which each segment is of 7 bits. so, we are using 14 bits total to display seconds digits. we are using decoder that will take seconds counter's value and convert it into 14 bits segments display.
+◙ Overview

+  This project is to design Stopwatch using Verilog Language and interface the design with Xilinx DDR4 hardware board.
+The very first step to design desire product, We need to calculate accurate time and we use that time in our further process to count second, minutes and hours.
+Furthermore, we decode the counting number to display on seven segments.
+We are using time multiplexing technique to real time display counting number on seven segment display.
+There are reset, stop and start button on hardware to control the process.

+◙ Introduction

+  Stopwatch is a special type of watch.
+It is used to calculate the time taken in a process or an activity.
+A stopwatch is different from other watches because in normal wristwatches, the time keeps moving whereas in stopwatches, the time starts from 00:00 and can be reset.

+◙ Design Methodology:

+Clock Divider:
+	Clock divider is the very important component of our design because we need to calculate real time accuracy to count second, minutes and hours.
+So, Xilinx DDR4 board produce 100 MHz clock per second and we now that on positive edge clock it count two cycle for second positive edge clock detection.
+So, we need to count 50 MHz clock to count one second.

+Second, Minutes, Hours Counter:
+	This counter is using clock divider module to count 0 to 59 for seconds, 0 to 59 for minutes and 1 to 12 for hours.
-The forth block name as Minuts_Counter is to count one minut.
-To count one minut we are using first block output and we need two 6-bit register counter in which one of counter is counting 60 seconds and enable one bit, the other one counter is counting minuts when enable bit is one and one's counter value become zero.
+To count one minute we are using first block output and we need two 6-bit register counter in which one of counter is counting 60 seconds and enable one bit, the other one counter is counting minutes when enable bit is one and one's counter value become zero.

-The fifth block Minuts_Segments is to design 7 segments to display Minuts digits on board and to display Minuts digits, we need two 7-segment blocks of which each segment is of 7 bits. so, we are using 14 bits total to display Minuts digits. we are using decoder that will take Minuts counter's value and convert it into 14 bits segments display.

-The sixth block name as Hours_Counter is to count one Hours.
-To count one Hour we are using first block output and we need two register counter in which one of counter is 12-bits for counting 3600 seconds and enable one bit, the other one counter is 4-bit for counting hours when enable bit is one and one's counter value become zero.
+To count one hour we are using first block output and we need two register counter in which one counter is of 12-bits for counting 3600 seconds and enable one bit, the other one counter is 4-bit for counting hours when enable bit is one and one's counter value become zero.

-The seven block Hours_Segments is to design 7 segments to display hours digits on board and to display Hours digits, we need two 7-segment blocks of which each segment is of 7 bits. so, we are using 14 bits total to display Hours digits. we are using decoder that will take Hours counter's value and convert it into 14 bits segments display.

-The Eight and last part is to design time multiplexing. we are are using 20-bits for refreshing counrter and 7-bits for segments display. we need 3-bit for Led (7-bits for segments display) activating counter and these three bit we are getting from last most three significant bit from 20_bits refreshing counting. we are using 8-bits for anode activating using decoder in Case of time Multiplexing.
+Seven Segments Decoder:
+	 We are using seven segment display to display real time seconds, minutes and hours.
+To display counter values on seven segment display we need decoder that will decode the value of counter into seven segment display at active low.

+Time Multiplexing and anode decoder:
+	Seven segment display of Xilinx DDR4 is not ordinary as we used in our previous system design.
+The cathode of every seven segment are connected together with active low and only anode of these seven segment display are connected individually.
+So to accommodate of every seven segment we need time multiplexing that will on only one 7-segment at one time.
+This process will be as fast as humane eye can’t see and this time should be in between 1ms to 16ms.